acid-org/k8s-infra/README.md

   -var="agent_count=<number-of-agents>"
 ```

-4. After the apply completes, Terraform starts a port-forward from the
+4. After the apply completes, merge the kubeconfig so `kubectl` can reach
-   `rancher` service to `https://localhost:8443`.
-Merge the kubeconfig:
+   the new cluster:

 ```bash
 k3d kubeconfig merge rancher-test --switch
 ```

-5. Access the Rancher UI at `https://localhost:8443` and log in with the password you provided.
+5. Add an entry for `rancher.local` pointing to `127.0.0.1` in your

-6. When you are done, destroy the environment.
-The port-forward started by
+   `/etc/hosts` file and access the Rancher UI at `https://rancher.local`.

-   Terraform is terminated automatically:
+6. When you are done, destroy the environment:

 ```bash
 terraform destroy